yusale9/student-showcase/student-work/2023/Sergey-Boroditsky/api-final-project/get.md

 ### HTTP Method:
 GET
 ### Request Parameters:
-- tableN: the number assigned to the table.
+- tableNo: the number assigned to the table.
 For takeaway orders, the table number is 99.
 - password: password for authentification
 ### Request Scheme:
 | Property | Description | Data Type |